Skip to contents

 ## 257 young John 10

-We can then examine how the selected gene set associates with these variables using enrichment-based approaches in Discovery Mode.
-The resulting plot highlights significant associations across variables and visually summarizes the direction and strength of the effect.
-The “simple” mode provides comparison of effect sizes for pairwise contrasts between only two levels of the variable, but can be changed to more levels of comparison (see ?VariableAssociation).
-Here, we can see that the HernandezSegura gene set is significantly enriched in samples sequenced by Francisca, when compared to those processed by Ana or John, suggesting that this gene set may be particularly relevant to her experimental conditions or sample processing.
-This gene set has also a strong enrichment for the comparison between proliferative and senescent, which is expected given the nature of the gene set and the results from the Benchmarking mode.
+We can then examine how the gene set associates with these variables using enrichment-based approaches in Discovery Mode.
+The resulting plot highlights significant associations across variables and visually summarises the direction and strength of the effects.
+The “simple” mode provides comparison of effect sizes across pairwise contrasts between only two levels of the variable, but can be changed to more levels of comparison (see ?VariableAssociation).

 VariableAssociation(